pag3y/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+MyBlog: Welcome to my blog
 ---

+### This is my sample blog for learning to deply pages via github.